munificent/ui-as-code/in-progress/optional-semicolons.md

     }
     ```

+    In this case, the line containing the return type can't be parsed as an
-    Since there isn't a newline before the `{`, this still avoids the ambiguity.
+    expression statement, so this still avoids the ambiguity.

 #### Local function block bodies